Syntaks-Code-Vault/ttihp0p2-demosiine/docs/info.md

     └── freq_synth            : Generates variable frequency square waves
 ``` -->

-The `graphics_engine` (driven by the `vga_controller`, 640x480 @ 60Hz) is an on-demand RGB display pixel generator whose output can be altered using a few input pins.
+The **Graphics Engine** (driven by the **VGA Controller**, 640x480 @ 60Hz) is an on-demand RGB display pixel generator whose output can be altered using a few input pins.
 Previews of the different possible display outputs are provided in the last section of this documentation.

 <!-- The `graphics_engine` (driven by the `vga_controller`) is an on-demand RGB pixel generator which produces a display output of resolution 640x480 @ 60Hz. -->

-The `audio_engine` drives the `freq_synth` to produce a ~28 second looping sound track @ 140 BPM at the output.
+The **Audio Engine** drives the **Frequency Synth** to produce a ~28 second looping sound track @ 140 BPM at the output.

 ## External hardware